The USCIS (the United States Citizenship and Immigration Services) translation requirements are very particular.

 The USCIS determines certified translations as: “All documents presented in support of an application or request must carry a complete translation into English.
 Also, there must be a certificate of translation from the translator saying that the translation is flawless and reliable and attesting to his or her ability as a translator.”

 Marriage certificates, passports, academic certificates, birth certificates, or any other documents that aren’t in English, must be translated in support of any USCIS submission.
 An analysis of the conditions to become a certified translation document: Format, Accuracy, Certification, Extracts.
+If you already have family in the U.S. that may help with your application, you can see if you are able to track them down using online support.
+Take a look now at websites such as genealogybank.com for more information on how to go about this and help find your extended family tree.

 Professional USCIS Document Translation